Ashlalala/aajonusnet/md/QNA/Q&A Of April 14, 2002.md

 A: You have some neurological tissue that's probably dead.

 Q: Dead.
-Is it a brain injury or just a concussion?
+Is it a brain injury or just a toxic condition?

 A: Well, it could be either.
 Either way.
 And an injured, when you have, let's say, mercury from, let's say, a vaccine or a flu shot or anything like that, they all carry thimerosal, which is liquid mercury.
 And they'll cause that repeatedly.
 That's why I [unintelligible] symptoms of autism in children.